mnagy94/jexer/README.md

   backend on non-Windows platforms.

 * The same command-line ECMA-48 / ANSI X3.64 type terminal as above,
-  but to any general InputStream/OutputStream.
-See the file jexer.demos.Demo2 for an example of running the demo over a TCP socket.
+  but to any general InputStream/OutputStream or Reader/Writer.
+See the file jexer.demos.Demo2 for an example of running the demo over a TCP socket.  jexer.demos.Demo3 demonstrates how one might use a character encoding than the default UTF-8.

 * Java Swing UI.
 This backend can be selected by setting jexer.Swing=true.
 The default window size for Swing is 132x40,